davecom/SwiftGraph/README.md

 SwiftGraph contains many more useful features, but hopefully this example was a nice quickstart.

 ## Documentation
-There is a large amount of documentation in the source code using the latest Apple documentation technique - so you should be able to just alt-click a method name to get a lot of great information about it in Xcode.
-There are up-to-date HTML docs available online thanks to the good folks at [CocoaPods](http://cocoadocs.org/docsets/SwiftGraph/) In addition, here's some more basic information:
+There is a large amount of documentation in the source code using the latest Apple documentation technique—so you should be able to just alt-click a method name to get a lot of great information about it in Xcode.
+We are looking [for a new HTML docs provider](https://github.com/davecom/SwiftGraph/issues/20) since CocoaPods no longer offers that service.
+In addition, here's an overview of each of SwiftGraph's components:

 ### Edges
 Edges connect the vertices in your graph to one another.